A Gorgeous Walking Shoe - You Must See These Mexican Huaraches for Men and Women

 Os and Francisco loved the story and the shoes so much they bought a couple pairs to help out (and look better for the rest of their trip).
 When they came back to the U.S. and wore them out, lots of people started asking them where they could get some.
 That's how their company, Espiritu, happened.

-Francisco initially had begun working for HKS as an Architect and Oz began working for Hevvy-Toyo Pumps as an Applications Engineer, both practicing their degrees.
+Francisco initially had begun interning for an architectural firm and Os began working an as an engineer, both practicing their degrees.
 After some time of working together on the side with their shoe business, they saw a lot of potential in Espiritu and decided to leave their jobs to pursue a dream in the fashion industry.

 Espiritu company is divided into two parts.
 One is our for-profit entity and the other a non-profit.
 The for-profit, business side doesn't abandon the spirit of their non-profit, “to collaborate with indigenous artists to bring customers a premium quality shoe that becomes unique to the customer through traditional leather weaving techniques.
 Each pair is handmade according to timeless standards passed down through the generations to share with us.”